alisonlei/AAT-Statistics-Review-/GUIDES/Git guide.md

         Make sure it says ‘into master’

-11. On the GitLab website, check your merge wouldn’t damage the rest of the code… [I can’t remember exactly what it said but something like…] Click ‘Fix here’
+11. On the GitLab website, check your merge wouldn’t damage the rest of the code… [I can’t remember exactly what it said but something like…] Click ‘Resolve conflicts’
-        View it in ‘Interactive mode’
-        View it in ‘Side by Side’ mode
-        Review the differences, and click either ‘Use their code’ or ‘Use our code’ Click ‘Merge Pull Request’
+        View it in ‘Interactive mode’ and ‘Side by Side’ mode Review the differences, and click either ‘Use their code’ or ‘Use our code’ Click ‘Merge Pull Request’
         Click ‘Confirm’